As most programming languages, Ruby leverages a wide set of third-party libraries.

 Finding libraries

-Using gem search -r, you can inspect RubyGems repository.
+Using gem search -r, you can search RubyGems’ repository.
 For instance, gem search -r rails will return a list of Rails-related gems.
-Without the remote (-r) option, you would perform a local search through you installed gems.
+With the --local (-l) option, you would perform a local search through your installed gems.
 To install a gem, use gem install [gem].
 Browsing installed gems is done with gem list.
 For more information about the gem command, see below or head to RubyGems’ docs.

-There are other source of libraries though.
-RubyForge used to be a popular home for Ruby libraries, but last years saw the rise of Github as one of the main ruby-related content repository.
-Most often a gem source code will be hosted on Github while being published as a fully-fledged gem to RubyGems.org.
+There are other sources of libraries though.
+GitHub is the main Ruby-related content repository.
+Most often a gem source code will be hosted on GitHub while being published as a fully-fledged gem to RubyGems.org.

 A few more words about RubyGems